 So how did this grow into a market driver and how has it grown since 2020?

-We started looking at what our capabilities were globally in healthcare design.
-Then early in the pandemic, Jacobs strategically decided to launch our global health market and I took on the role of Global Solutions Director for Health Infrastructure.
-The focus shifted from just health design to all those touch points in the health and built environment – everything from pre-planning, planning design, delivery, commissioning, asset management – the full life cycle.
+We started looking at our capabilities globally in health during the early phases of the pandemic, Jacobs strategically decided to launch our global health market and I took on the role of Global Solutions Director for Health Infrastructure.
+The focus shifted from just health design to all those touch points in the health and built environment – everything from pre-planning, planning design, delivery, commissioning, and asset management – the full life cycle.

 “You must look farther ahead in planning – it’s not unusual on big infrastructure projects that you are looking at 7-10 years from planning to delivery.
 So, you have to plan for changes.”